garygriswold/Bible.js/README.md

 # Bible.js
 The BibleApp is currently under development.
-The first deployments in the Apple, Google and Microsoft stores is expected early 2016.
+The first deployments in the Apple, Google, Amazon and Microsoft stores is expected early 2016.

 Objectives
 ----------